MediatedCommunications/Mime-Detective/README.md

     .ToImmutableArray()
     ;

-var Engine = new ContentDetectionEngineBuilder() {
+var Inspector = new ContentDetectionInspectorBuilder() {
     Definitions = ScopedDefinitions,
 }.Build();
 ```

 ## 2. Slow Initialization = Fast Execution
-When the ```ContentDetectionEngine``` is first built, it will perform optimizations to ensure fastest execution.
+When the ```ContentDetectionInspector``` is first built, it will perform optimizations to ensure fastest execution.
 This is a tax best paid only once.
-If you  have a list of files to analyze, build the engine once and reuse it. \
+If you  have a list of files to analyze, build the Inspector once and reuse it. \
-**Do not create a new engine every time you need to detect a single file.**
+**Do not create a new Inspector every time you need to detect a single file.**

 ## 3. Parallel = True/False
-The ```ContentDetectionEngineBuilder.Parallel``` option controlls whether multiple threads will be used
+The ```ContentDetectionInspectorBuilder.Parallel``` option controlls whether multiple threads will be used
 to perform detections.
 If you have lots of definitions or want to make optimal usage of your CPU, this should be set to ```true```.
 If you have a low number of definitions or you want more balanced CPU usage, set this to ```false```.